 Summa Cum Laude | 3.90–4.00 |

-For the purposes of the Commencement program, Latin honors recognition is based on the student’s overall undergraduate GPA going into the student’s last semester.
+For the purposes of the commencement program, Latin honors recognition is based on the student’s overall undergraduate GPA going into the student’s last semester.
 Final Latin honors will be determined following the conclusion of the student’s last semester.

 Keepsakes